browserengineering/book/book/accessibility.md

 I've called `activate_element` to create an empty `value` attribute.

-Similarly, in `InputLayout` we need to only draw the cursor for `input` elements, even if a `button` element is focused:
+Similarly, `InputLayout` used to draw a cursor for any focused element.
+Now that `button` elements can be focused, it needs to be more careful:

 ``` {.python}
 class InputLayout: